SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/stix-taxii-2-client-source.md

 ## Data collected

-This source collects threat intelligence indicators from a vendors STIX TAXII 2.x endpoints.
+This source collects threat intelligence indicators from a vendors STIX/TAXII 2.x endpoints.
 This means the specific endpoints we collect data from are the endpoints defined in the [TAXII standard](https://oasis-open.github.io/cti-documentation/taxii/intro).
 Vendor APIs must follow the standard.
 The source will collect all indicators from the TAXII server when it runs for the first time and it will check for updates once an hour.
 This one-hour polling interval can be adjusted in the source configuration.

 ## Setup

 ### Vendor configuration

 :::note
-The threat intel vendor must follow the STIX TAXII 2.0 or 2.1 standard.
+The threat intel vendor must follow the STIX/TAXII 2.0 or 2.1 standard.
 :::

-1. Identify a vendor who uses the STIX TAXII 2.0 or 2.1 standard for sharing threat intelligence indicators
+1. Identify a vendor who uses the STIX/TAXII 2.0 or 2.1 standard for sharing threat intelligence indicators
 1. Follow their documentation to obtain the following information:
-  * The STIX TAXII version they provide (either 2.0 or 2.1)
+  * The STIX/TAXII version they provide (either 2.0 or 2.1)
   * The TAXII Discovery URL
   * Your authentication credentials if required